Albertlungu/Portfolio-Website/Assets/readmes/project1-readme.md

 ## Notes

 - This project is intended for educational and prototyping purposes.
 - Care should be taken when handling electronics and adhesive materials.
+- This project is intended for educational and prototyping purposes.
+- Care should be taken when handling electronics and adhesive materials.